Health-Universe/healthuniverse-a2a-sdk-python/examples/README.md

 ### 1. Simple Echo Agent (`simple_agent.py`)

 A minimal agent that demonstrates the basics:
-- Creating an agent by subclassing `A2AAgent`
+- Creating an agent by subclassing `Agent`
 - Implementing required methods
 - Starting an HTTP server with `agent.serve()`